 Heterosexual Life-Partners: Gwizdo and Lian-Chu.
 They've been best friends almost as long as they can remember (both were orphaned as kids and grew up together at the same orphanage).
 Lian-Chu is the only one who can make Gwizdo's conscience work, and without Gwizdo, Lian-Chu would always fight dragons for free and would probably have starved long ago.

-Idiosyncratic Episode Naming: Quite a few episode titles are plays on well-known catchphrases or allusions to other works ("Desperately Seeking Zoria," "Little Rumble on the Prairie," "Dead Dragon Walking," etc.)
+Idiosyncratic Episode Naming: Quite a few episode titles are plays on well-known catchphrases or allusions to other works ("Desperately Seeking Zoria", "Little Rumble on the Prairie", "A Fistful of Veggies"/"For a Few Veggies More", etc.)

 Lotus-Eater Machine: in the episode "The Stuff of Dreams", Gwizdo breathes in spores from a dragon and falls into a coma; in his dream, he becomes a hero, everybody respects him, and Jennyline is a stunning red-haired beauty he falls in love with.

-Monster of the Week: Each episode features a battle against a different "dragon"; by the end of the episode, the creature has been vanquished.
+Monster of the Week: Each episode features a battle against a different "dragon"; by the end of the episode, the creature has been vanquished, proved harmless or freed.

 Mr. Vice Guy: Gwizdo usually haggles with desperate villagers over the price of the Hunters' services or actually tries to swindle them.
 However, his schemes either go wrong or his good nature prevails, effectively preventing the team from getting rich and settling down.